 The region that is now the city of Harrisburg is believed to have been inhabited as far back as 3000 BC.
 Before being settled as a city, it was a crossroads for traders in its earliest days.
 Europeans did not reach the area until the early 1600s but did not settle at that time.
 The first European to settle in the area was John Harris, Sr. in 1719, later acquiring 800 acres of land.
 Toward the end of the 18th century, Harris’ son made plans for a town, and Harrisburg (named after the elder Harris) was incorporated in 1791.
 The city was designated as the capital in 1812.

-In its earliest days, Harrisburg was a pastoral town.
-After being named as the capital, the capitol building was built in 1822 and the city began to expand and its population grew.
+In its earliest days, Harrisburg was a rural town.
+After being named as the capital, the capitol building was built in 1822, and the city began to expand, and its population grew.
 The Pennsylvania Canal, residential homes and businesses were constructed during the early 1800s.
 At the time of the Civil War, Harrisburg served as a training center and rail center for the Union.
 It was targeted twice by the Army of Northern Virginia.
 Harrisburg was also a stopping point of the Underground Railroad.

 During the late 19th century, the city’s economy was centered on the steel and iron industries.
 The Steelton Borough in particular was known for its production of steel.
 The neighborhood had its downtown, houses and housed over 16,000 people.
 The rail yard also grew as industrialization took hold of Harrisburg.

 However, in the 20th century, the industrial sector went into decline, and more people moved from the city limits to the surrounding suburbs.
 It was at this time that the city’s economy shifted to service industries including health care.
 Despite this, the population continued to decline after 1950.
 The city population continued to drop into the 1990s.